 Director: Munsur Ali

-Writer: Munsur Ali, Billy Mackinnon (screenplay)
+Writers: Munsur Ali, Billy Mackinnon (screenplay)

 Stars: Anupam Kher, Asia Argento, Amaan Reza, Dilruba Yasmeen Ruhee, Arman Parvez, Ananta Hira

-The film at times is fairly well-shot; scenic images of the countryside are filmed with appreciation and understanding of how to best present them, no scene is ever too dimly lit or out of focus and some genuine attention has been paid to framing.
+The film is at times fairly well-shot; scenic images of the countryside are filled with appreciation and understanding of how to best present them, no scene is ever too dimly lit or out of focus and some genuine attention has been paid to framing.
 The final message that Munsur Ali wanted to convey to the international audience was successfully delivered through the last scene – which is that the genocide of 1971 is probably one of the most ignored events in recent times.
 Everyone involved in the film is the generation after the war, yet they have performed excellently, that itself is a big deal.